-In this review of the Audio-Technica AT-LP120X, I’m going to show you what this popular turntable has added under the hood that differentiates it from its predecessor (the AT-LP120USB), how it compares to the fully automatic AT-LP60X, if it can compete with the more robust AT-LP140XP, and overall help you determine if the AT-LP120X is a $250 turntable that’s worth both your money and time.
+In this Audio-Technica AT-LP120XUSB review, I’m going to show you what this popular turntable has added under the hood that differentiates it from its predecessor (the AT-LP120USB), how it compares to the fully automatic Audio-Technica AT-LP60X, if it can compete with the more robust AT-LP140XP, and overall help you determine if the AT-LP120X is a $250 turntable that’s worth both your money and time.

 Why Consider the AT-LP120XUSB?